Regulatory bodies and approaches

 CDIC is funded by premiums paid by member institutions and does not receive any public funds to operate.

-Recognizing that Canadian banks have been rapidly partnering with fintech firms, as well as adopting their own innovation, CDIC identifies on its website the Basel Committee on Banking Supervision’s key observations about the impact of fintech on the banking industry.
-Recognizing that the emergence of fintechs presents a new challenge for CDIC, it reiterates its commitment of actively monitoring the increasing profile of fintechs and the risks they represent to Canadian financial institutions.
+Recognising that Canadian banks have been rapidly partnering with fintech firms, as well as adopting their own innovation, CDIC identifies on its website the Basel Committee on Banking Supervision’s key observations about the impact of fintech on the banking industry.
+Recognising that the emergence of fintechs presents a new challenge for CDIC, it reiterates its commitment of actively monitoring the increasing profile of fintechs and the risks they represent to Canadian financial institutions.

-Established in 2001, FCAC is Canada’s federal financial consumer protection regulator and ensures federally regulated financial institutions comply with their market conduct obligations under federal legislation, regulations, codes of conduct and public commitments.
-Although the Payment Card Networks Act (PCNA) also gives the FCAC the authority to supervise payment card network operators (PCNOs), its role is limited in this regard since the PCNA lacks implementing regulations.
+Established in 2001, FCAC is Canada’s federal financial consumer protection regulator and ensures that federally regulated financial institutions comply with their market conduct obligations under federal legislation, regulations, codes of conduct and public commitments.
+Although the Payment Card Networks Act (PCNA) also gives FCAC the authority to supervise payment card network operators (PCNOs), its role is limited in this regard since the PCNA lacks implementing regulations.
 However, FCAC does supervise PCNOs for compliance with market conduct obligations found in voluntary codes of conduct and public commitments.

 FCAC also monitors and evaluates trends and issues that may affect financial consumers, educates Canadians about their rights and responsibilities in dealing with financial institutions, and collaborates with stakeholders to contribute to and support initiatives that strengthen the financial literacy of Canadians.

-Although not considered a financial institutions regulator, the BOC plays an important role in fostering a stable and efficient financial system.
+The BOC plays an important role in fostering a stable and efficient financial system.
 The BOC accomplishes this objective by:

 - providing central banking services, including liquidity and lender-of-last-resort facilities;